Categories

 meta

-Digitally Isolated
+Digitally isolated

 I keep thinking about being digitally isolated.
 What is “digital isolation?”
 In a nutshell: today we are more connected to anyone/everyone than at any point in history yet (paradoxically) we feel ever more alone.
 Stranger still, it seems we have chosen this as our preferred mode of existence.
 There’s even a joke about it: there are nine ways to reach me on my phone without talking to me; pick one of those.